 Cayuga-Tompkins Cooperative Hunting Area (King Ferry)

 The Cayuga-Tompkins Cooperative Hunting Area, more commonly referred to as King Ferry, offers hunting opportunities for pheasant, waterfowl, deer and small game.
 Hunting is by permit only.
 The Cooperative is located in northern Tompkins and southern Cayuga counties near the hamlet of King Ferry.
-All hunters must fill out and return the Cayuga-Tompkins Cooperative Hunting Area Rules and Concepts and the Cooperative Registration Form, which will become available online once the 2013-2014 licenses go on sale.
-In order to send the Concepts and the Cooperative Regsitraiton Form, you must save the PDF to your computer first and then fill out the form that you have saved.
+All hunters must fill out and return the Cayuga-Tompkins Cooperative Hunting Area Rules and Concepts (PDF, 58 kB) and the Cooperative Registration Form (PDF) (136 KB).
+These forms will only be accepted by the NYSDEC between September 1 and the close of the late waterfowl season.
+In order to send the Concepts and the Cooperative Registration Form, you must save the PDF to your computer first and then fill out the form that you have saved.
 You cannot fill out the form and send it electronically unless you save it first and work from your saved copy.

 Reservations must be made one day prior to the day on which a person(s) wishes to hunt by calling 315-364-7777 between 1 PM and 4 PM.
 Reservations are taken by telephone only.
 One reservation per party per day.
 Cancellations must be made before legal shooting time on the day of the hunt.

 - Parties holding a reservation must check in the day of the hunt prior to 9 AM.
 Failure to check in will result in the cancellation of one's reservation and a loss of privileges.
 Before hunting, every person in the party must present their hunting license and other necessary documentation (i.e. duck stamp) to register for the year.

 - Parties without a reservation may hunt stand-by on a first come, first served basis if there are hunting areas available.
 They must register their information with the Co-op prior to hunting.